bagder/libcurl-video-tutorials/README.md

 4. limit what protocols to accept

-6. HTTP POST example
+6. HTTP POST

-7. HTTP PUT example - with read callback
+7. HTTP PUT - with read callback

 8. Modifying the HTTP request headers

+8. debug callback

 8. Retrieving the HTTP response code after a successful transfer